 Auxiliary routines are provided with the NUOPC Layer as a convenience to the user.
 Typically more work is needed on these methods before considering them NUOPC core functionality.

-3.10.1 NUOPC_Write - Write a distributed interpolation matrix to file in SCRIP format factorList The distributed factor list.
+3.10.1 NUOPC_Write - Write a distributed interpolation matrix to file in SCRIP format

 '''

 !
 Private name; call using NUOPC_Write()

 subroutine NUOPC_SCRIPWrite(factorList, factorIndexList, fileName, &

 relaxedflag, rc)

 '''